SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

-1. When the loop is first entered, the *initialization* expression is evaluated once, to set up any variables or values that are needed for the loop.
+1. When the loop is first entered, the *initialization* expression is evaluated once, to set up any named values that are needed for the loop.

 2. Next, the *condition* expression is evaluated.
    If it equates to ``false``, the loop ends,